 Exquisitely designed by Shapoorjee N. Chandabhoy & Company, Bombay, the imposing hospital with the best medical facilities then, and enough space for expansion, took more than three years to complete.
 The legendary Maharaja Sayajirao Gaekwar of Baroda was invited to inaugurate it.
 The ceremony was performed on 21st February 1919.

-Situated in the heart of Rajpipla town (earlier known as Nandod), the hospital continues to serve the people of the area after having completing its centenary.
+Situated in the heart of Rajpipla town (earlier known as Nandod), the hospital continues to serve the people of the area after having completed its centenary.
 The visionary Maharaja Vijaysinhji also built five regional dispensaries in different parts of the 4,000 square kilometres Rajpipla State, lying largely between the Rivers Narmada and Tapti.
 He also set up a veterinary hospital near the Rajpipla railway station, and close to where his own statue was to come up later.
 Even as a new hospital comes up on the outskirts of the town, the Maharana Chhatrasinhji Hospital still stands firm.
 After completing a hundred years of its existence, it is set to take care of the medical needs of the people of Rajpipla for many, many more decades, a tribute to the benevolent 32-and-a-half years rule of Maharaja Vijaysinhji.